ajvincent/ts-morph-structures/docs/guides/MemberedTypeToClass.md

 ### Corollary: We can organize statements by constructor or getter or setter or method, then by purpose, then by the property they care about, then in an ordered array

-Yes, four dimensions of complexity:
+Yes, four dimensions of statement complexity:

-1. Where does a statement go? (constructor, getter, setter, method)
+1. Where does a statement go? (constructor / initializer, getter, setter, method)
 2. Why does a statement exist?  (purpose)
 3. What property is that statement most about? (property)
 4. What other statements go with that statement, and in what order?  (array of statements)